taiseen/book-store-next-js/README.md

 `Props` ==> is a way to talk between two or more components...

 But using `Context API` for information sharing between pages/components at global level

+Layout - use for structure & styling...
+Page - use for content...
 ```